xcart/xcart-docs/_pages/kb_en/modules/call_for_price.md

 ## Installing and Configuring the Addon

-To start using the addon make sure it is installed and enabled as described in {% link "Installing Addons from the X-Cart App Store" ref_Vn1mMUw9 %}
+To start using the addon make sure it is installed as described in {% link "Installing Addons from the X-Cart App Store" ref_Vn1mMUw9 %}
 ![540-addon-enabled.png]({{site.baseurl}}/attachments/ref_3K1pJExV/540-addon-enabled.png)

 Once the addon has been enabled, open the addon settings page to adjust the messages that will be displayed to customers in the storefront and hide prices and checkout from a certain group of users if required:
 ![540-settings-link.png]({{site.baseurl}}/attachments/ref_3K1pJExV/540-settings-link.png)

-The addon settings page allow to configure the following options:
+The addon settings page allows to configure the following options:
 * **Call For Price tooltip** : This setting defines the text that is displayed on the tooltip.
 The message can include a company phone number and email.
 * **Call For Price text (catalog)** : This setting defines the text that is displayed on the product listing pages.
 The message can include a company phone number and email.
 * **Call For Price text (table view)** : This setting defines the text that is displayed on the {% link "product comparison" ref_xWLlmcLL %} page.
 The message can include a company phone number and email.